 The time it takes for companies to detect insider threats (Source).

 One way to mitigate insider threats is to identify your high-priority assets.
 This lets you provide the appropriate security measures for each asset without stretching your resources too thin.
 Monitoring user activity also helps eliminate insider threats.
 You’ll know what each employee is doing without fully invading their privacy.

 5. Poor Visibility

 Organizations may struggle with visibility when working with cloud databases.
 This impacts business operations as they don’t know enough about what’s going on behind the scenes to make informed decisions.
 Poor visibility also limits how proactive organizations can be when dealing with issues.
 Often, they respond when the problem has already happened.

 You can improve your database visibility by using monitoring tools to discover important insights about your security and performance.
 Regular updates and patches are necessary to combat newly-found vulnerabilities.

 You should also use vetted third-party software to further secure your database.
 A dedicated tool like SecureCloudDB provides features like inventory checks, security assessments, and vulnerability scans to help you understand your cloud database’s security standing, thus helping you make clear, informed decisions.

-Revamping your approach to cloud database security should be a priority, as the responsibility to secure cloud assets is no longer on CSPs.
+Revamping your approach to cloud database security should be a priority, as the responsibility to secure cloud assets is a shared responsibility between you and the cloud provider.
 Keep the above tips in mind to improve and protect your cloud databases against the most common threats.